sdelrio/osx-bootstrap/README.md

 The `osx-bootstrap.sh` will check for requirements and execute `ansible-playbook main.yml`.
 You can use to upgrade packages, since the rest of the configuration wont be changed (except upgrades, the rest is idempotent).

 Homebrew cask options points appdir to `/Applications`, that way you will see links on Applications inside Finder.

+you can use `noupdate` or `noupgrade`as parameter for `osx-bootstrap.sh`:

+- `./osx-bootstrap.sh noupdate`: Brew update and brew upgrade won't be executed.
+- `./osx-bootstrap.sh noupgrade`: Brew upgrade won't be executed, but brew update will.

+Examples:

+- Execute playbook without parameters: If nothing changes all but the update/upgrade will be idempotent.
+So you can use to upgrade your packages, or to install new if you modifiy the brew_packages lists.

 ```bash